 angle_assert_always_on or debug validation enabled is not recommended.

 Variance can be a problem when benchmarking.
-We have a test harness to run a single test in an infinite loop and print some statistics to help mitigate variance.
+We have a test harness to run a tests repeatedly to find a lower variance measurement.
 See

 You can choose individual tests to run with

 --gtest_filter=*TestName*.
 To select a particular ANGLE back-end, add the name of the back-end to the test filter.
 For example:

 DrawCallPerfBenchmark.Run/d3d11.
 Many tests have sub-tests that run slightly different code paths.
 You might need to experiment to find the right sub-test and its name.

 ANGLE implements a no-op driver for OpenGL, D3D11 and Vulkan.
 To run on these configurations use the

 vulkan_null test configurations.
 These null drivers will not do any GPU work.
 They will skip the driver entirely.
 These null configs are useful for diagnosing performance overhead in ANGLE code.

 Several command-line arguments control how the tests run:

 --run-to-key-frame: If the trace specifies a key frame, run to that frame and stop.
 Traces without a